 Burning diarrhea can cause severe discomfort.
 Diarrhea may burn a person’s bottom if there is bile or stomach acid in the stool, they have eaten spicy foods, or there is physical trauma at the anus.

 However, it is important to note that severe or long lasting diarrhea can cause malnutrition and severe dehydration.
 Without treatment, dehydration can be fatal.

 If a person experiences burning diarrhea that lasts for longer than 2 or 3 days or is extremely painful or bloody, they should seek medical attention.

 This article defines burning diarrhea and explains its causes, as well as how to manage it.

 Diarrhea occurs when the intestines do not absorb enough fluid from the body’s waste.
-This means that a person may experience loose, fluid filled stools — with or without rectal pain — three or more times every day.
+This means that stools will contain the surplus fluids and a person may experience loose, fluid-filled stools — with or without rectal pain —

 Stomach acids, digestive enzymes, and bile

 When food enters the stomach, the stomach muscles mix the food and liquid with